Coral Bells (Heuchera) Care Guide

 Toxicity: Non-toxic for dogs, cats, and humans.

-The best time to plant Coral Bells is spring or fall.
-You can plant in the spring as soon as the ground has thawed and warmed up a bit.
-In the fall, wait until the days are a little cooler before planting.
+The best time to plant Coral Bells is in spring or fall.
+In spring, wait until the ground has thawed and warmed slightly before planting.

 Read more: How Do You Plant A Heuchera?